coredump/CNCFia/README.md

 The LTV-847s are used with typical values for Vf and If, according to datasheet specs.

 The OPAMP output for the spindle can be regulated with a potentiometer and from the 3.3V PWM it can get values close to 11V with a 12V power source.
 Simulated circuit shows a 0.4s approximately time to get to the stable voltage.

+## License, Copyright and disclaimers

+Copyright Jose Junior <jose.junior@gmail.com> 2020.

+This documentation describes Open Hardware and is licensed under the CERN OHL v.
+1.2.

+You may redistribute and modify this documentation under the terms of the [CERN OHL v.1.2.](http://ohwr.org/cernohl) This documentation is distributed **WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE**.
+Please see the CERN OHL v.1.2 for applicable conditions.